 You may decide to study English because you love to read, write, think, discuss, and/or explore.
 You may pick English because you love your high school English teachers and want to help students the way your teachers helped you.
 You may even even pick the major because you love grammar!

-There are a lot of other reasons why you could LOVE English, but love of language is often central to an experience with English—you have a craving to tell a story or express a feeling; a desire to make an argument to support a position you hold; a passion for an author who describes the world in a way that “nails it” or that presents it in an invigorating, new way; an urge to understand why language has evolved the way it has.
+There are many reasons why you could LOVE English, but love of language is often central to an experience with English—you have a craving to tell a story or express a feeling; a desire to make an argument; a passion for an author who describes the world in a way that “nails it” or that presents it in an invigorating, new way; an urge to understand why language has evolved the way it has.

 An English major isn’t a ticket straight into a profession the way an accounting degree, for example, generally leads directly to a job as…an accountant.
-However, an English major prepares you for almost any career because you graduate with the ability to read well, write well, and think well.
+However, an English major prepares you for almost any career because you graduate with the ability to read well, write well, think well, and relate well to others.

-By reading and writing literature, you study the human condition, so you also develop empathy and learn how to work well with others.
+By reading and writing about literature, you study the human condition, and can develop empathy to learn how to work well with others.
 You foster critical thinking and problem-solving skills that enable you to learn how to learn and consequently, to adapt and thrive in the workplace.
 At WKU, our curriculum builds in discussions of career planning, opportunities for internships, and mentoring from our fantastic faculty, which will help you bridge the gap between your studies and an eventual job.
 Read up on our alumni to get an idea of possible career directions.

-An English major can help you get a job, but it will also help you develop a meaningful life.
+An English major can definitely help you get a job, but, more than that, it will also help you develop a meaningful life.
 Our program will help you find, interpret, and create meaning in your life.
 You will think big thoughts, explore interesting ideas and cultures, see how you fit into the world, express your own ideas in compelling ways, tell your own stories, and chart your own experiences.